 Sandra Strongin is sixteen years old and lives in sunny California.
 She is a rising senior at Carlmont, a public high school in the competitive Silicon Valley area.
 Aside from strong academics, she holds three leadership positions on her robotics team.
 She worked all summer at Wizbots, a robotics summer camp that teaches young children about basic programming and design.
 She also volunteers at ASPCA, Second Harvest Food Bank, and a homeless shelter monthly.
 She is a proud fellow at CAMERA, and the first ever high schooler accepted into their prestigious program.
 She also loves to just hang out with her family, dog, and goes to the beach weekly.

-Oshra Bitton is a creative writing major at the City College of New York (CCNY), an Undergrad Editor at Promethean––CCNY's official literary journal––and a board member of Students Supporting Israel at CCNY.
+Oshra Bitton is a creative writing major at the City College of New York (CCNY), an Undergrad Editor at Promethean––CCNY's official literary journal––and the Social Media Chair of Students Supporting Israel at CCNY.
 Still, she’s best known for sporting athletic-wear without actually engaging in any physical activity.